 The second half of the module covers waves.
 Waves are time-dependent variations about some time-independent (often equilibrium) state.
-For example, they can be variations in pressure (sound waves), variations in electric and magnetic fields (light waves) or variations in the height of water above the sea-bed (water waves).
 They carry energy, momentum and information and much of their behaviour is similar whatever their nature.
-The module revises the relation between the wavelength, frequency and velocity and the definition of the amplitude and phase of a wave.
-It also covers phenomena like the Doppler effect (this is the effect that the frequency of a wave changes as a function of the relative velocity of the source and observer), the reflection and transmission of waves at boundaries and some elementary ideas about diffraction and interference patterns.
+The module covers phenomena like the Doppler effect (this is the effect that the frequency of a wave changes as a function of the relative velocity of the source and observer), the reflection and transmission of waves at boundaries and some elementary ideas about diffraction and interference patterns.

 To introduce the style and content of physics at university and to cover key ideas about waves, matter and thermodynamics.

-• Be able to solve wave problems involving travelling waves, the Doppler effect, boundary conditions and normal modes in a string or pipe.
+- Solve wave problems involving: travelling and standing waves, the Doppler effect, boundary conditions and normal modes

 Introduction to University Physics